-Checklists for alternate construction (AC) and/or Site Construction (SC).
-If the serial number (see the data plate or the chassis front cross member) has the letters "AC" and/or "SC" in the serial number, then the Alternate Construction/Site construction onsite check list supplied with the home must be completed and returned to the home manufacturer in a timely manner.
-If the AC
+Checklists for alternate construction.
+If the serial number (see the data plate or the chassis front cross member) has the letters "AC" in the serial number, then the Alternate Construction on-site check list supplied with the home must be completed and returned to the home manufacturer in a timely manner.
+If the AC checklist relates to the roof, then failure to do so may require future disassembly of the roof and further inspections.